 Washington, DC, is clearly famous amongst photographers and tourists for its many monuments and museums.
 And not without reason.
-DC wedding photographers like us love using iconic Washington landmarks in our portraiture!
+Even Arlington, VA, wedding photographers like us love using iconic Washington landmarks in our portraiture!

 The U.S. Marine Corps War Memorial (or Iwo Jima Memorial) is another iconic monument that resides in Arlington.
-Like the Air Force Memorial, it also doubles as a fabulous location for a photo shoot.
+Like the Air Force Memorial, it also doubles as a fabulous location for your photo shoot.
 It is situated on an even higher river bluff, giving the area an even better view of downtown Washington.
 The vista is better still from the Netherlands Carillon, a bell tower located next to the Iwo Jima Memorial.
 From that spot, the US Capitol Building, Washington Monument and Lincoln Memorial line up a neat row.
-Every Washington, DC, wedding photographer knows that this configuration makes for some of the best sunrise photos in the area.
+Every Arlington, VA, wedding photographer knows that this configuration makes for some of the best sunrise photos in the area.
 In front of the Netherlands Carillon is a garden filled with tulips in the spring and chilies in the fall.
-The former in particular are great for adding a splash of bright color to photos of fiancés or newlyweds.
+The former in particular are great for adding a splash of bright color to photos of you and your future spouse.

 Arlington’s charm as a location for engagement and wedding photography is not limited to its monuments and memorials.
 The DC suburb is also home to many parks, rivers, bike trails and other green spaces.
-For fiancés and newlyweds looking for portraits amid the beauty of nature, Arlington is a lovely choice.
+If you and your beloved are looking for portraits amid the beauty of nature, Arlington is a lovely choice.
 There are literally dozens of great options within a few miles of downtown Washington.